afshinabdi/DistributedTraining-QCS/docs/index.md

 ## III.
 How to Cite?
 For a reference to this work, please cite the following paper:

-* [**Conference Paper:**] A. Abdi and F. Fekri, ``Quantized Compressive Sampling of Stochastic Gradients for Efficient Communication in Distributed Deep Learning,'' in *34th AAAI Conference on Artificial Intelligence*, 2020
+* [**Conference Paper:**] A. Abdi and F. Fekri, "Quantized Compressive Sampling of Stochastic Gradients for Efficient Communication in Distributed Deep Learning," in *34th AAAI Conference on Artificial Intelligence*, 2020